SSO - SAML Authentication

 I need to update my SAML settings but cannot login

-You can circumvent the automatic redirect by adding /?signin to your community URL and log in using Igloo credentials.
-If you are a community manager and do not have Igloo credentials for your site, contact your Igloo representative.
+You can circumvent the automatic redirect by adding /?signin to your workplace URL and log in using Igloo credentials.
+If you are a workplace manager and do not have Igloo credentials for your site, contact your Igloo representative.

 Why will my form not save?